subodh10000/subodh10000.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: Hobbies
-description: Love what you do
+description: With the flow of love and peace.
 nav: true
 nav_order: 7